coverclock/com-diag-hazer/README.md

 not in the transmitted almanac); and an '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is not being tracked).

-Here is another example, this one from a Ublox 9 receiver, and reflecting some minor changes to the output format.

-    INP [ 14] \xd3\0\bL\xe0\0\x8a\0\0\0\0\xa8\xf7*

-    LOC 2019-10-24T16:30:45.884-07:00+01T          0/00:00:00.122 27.2.0   hacienda
-    TIM 2019-10-24T22:30:45.000-00:00+00Z 0pps                             GNSS
-    POS 39°47'39.323"N, 105°09'12.309"W    39.7942565, -105.1534191        GNSS
-    ALT    5612.79'   1710.800m                                            GNSS
-    COG N     0.000000000°T    0.000000000°M                               GNSS
-    SOG       0.009mph       0.008000knots       0.014000kph               GNSS
-    INT GLL [12] 1dmy 1inc (  9 10  5  0  0  4  4 )              9932763b  GNSS
-    HPP   39.794256489, -105.153419128 ±     0.4660m                       GNSS
-    HPA   1710.7684m MSL   1689.2685m WGS84 ±     0.7809m                  GNSS
-    NGS  39 47 39.32336(N) 105 09 12.30886(W)                              GNSS
-    BAS 1active 0valid      18019sec      18020obs       0.1675m           DGNSS
-    RTK 1230 [  14] base     <rCERNrCE>                                    DGNSS
-    ACT [1]  {    10    25    11    14    22    26 } [ 6] [10] [29] [31]   NAVSTAR
-    ACT [2]  {     3     1    32    31             } [ 4] [10] [29] [31]   NAVSTAR
-    ACT [1]  {    74    73    72    81    87    71 } [ 6] [ 9] [29] [31]   GLONASS
-    ACT [2]  {    88    75    65                   } [ 3] [ 9] [29] [31]   GLONASS
-    ACT [1]  {     5     1    24     4     9    36 } [ 6] [ 7] [29] [31]   GALILEO
-    ACT [2]  {    31                               } [ 1] [ 7] [29] [31]   GALILEO
-    ACT [1]  {    14    24    26                   } [ 3] [ 3] [29] [31]   COMPASS
-    DOP   0.92pdop   0.47hdop   0.79vdop                                   NAVSTAR
-    DOP   0.92pdop   0.47hdop   0.79vdop                                   GLONASS
-    DOP   0.92pdop   0.47hdop   0.79vdop                                   GALILEO
-    DOP   0.92pdop   0.47hdop   0.79vdop                                   COMPASS
-    SAT [  1]     1id  42°elv  281°azm   45dBHz  6sig <                    NAVSTAR
-    SAT [  2]     3id  19°elv  310°azm   34dBHz  6sig <                    NAVSTAR
-    SAT [  3]    10id  24°elv  126°azm   46dBHz  6sig <                    NAVSTAR
-    SAT [  4]    11id  21°elv  264°azm    0dBHz  6sig <   !
-NAVSTAR
-    SAT [  5]    12id   5°elv   33°azm   17dBHz  6sig                      NAVSTAR
-    SAT [  6]    14id  68°elv   21°azm    0dBHz  6sig <   !
-NAVSTAR
-    SAT [  7]    22id  40°elv  309°azm    0dBHz  6sig <   !
-NAVSTAR
-    SAT [  8]    23id   1°elv  266°azm    0dBHz  6sig     !
-NAVSTAR
-    SAT [  9]    25id  23°elv   71°azm   41dBHz  6sig <                    NAVSTAR
-    SAT [ 10]    26id  10°elv  159°azm   43dBHz  6sig <                    NAVSTAR
-    SAT [ 11]    31id  76°elv  150°azm   49dBHz  6sig <                    NAVSTAR
-    SAT [ 12]    32id  46°elv   59°azm   47dBHz  6sig <                    NAVSTAR
-    SAT [ 13]    65id  47°elv  328°azm   42dBHz  3sig <                    GLONASS
-    SAT [ 14]    71id  18°elv   95°azm   45dBHz  3sig <                    GLONASS
-    SAT [ 15]    72id  57°elv   50°azm   50dBHz  3sig <                    GLONASS
-    SAT [ 16]    73id  26°elv   36°azm   42dBHz  3sig <                    GLONASS
-    SAT [ 17]    74id  17°elv  180°azm    0dBHz  3sig <   !
-GLONASS
-    SAT [ 18]    75id  35°elv  168°azm   48dBHz  3sig <                    GLONASS
-    SAT [ 19]    81id  14°elv  328°azm   36dBHz  3sig <                    GLONASS
-    SAT [ 20]    87id  13°elv  235°azm   32dBHz  3sig <                    GLONASS
-    SAT [ 21]    88id  24°elv  281°azm   26dBHz  3sig <                    GLONASS
-    SAT [ 22]     1id  15°elv   39°azm   38dBHz  2sig <                    GALILEO
-    SAT [ 23]     3id   3°elv  280°azm    0dBHz  2sig     !
-GALILEO
-    SAT [ 24]     4id  15°elv   88°azm   39dBHz  2sig <                    GALILEO
-    SAT [ 25]     5id  50°elv  301°azm   51dBHz  2sig <                    GALILEO
-    SAT [ 26]     9id  63°elv   54°azm   52dBHz  2sig <                    GALILEO
-    SAT [ 27]    15id   9°elv  327°azm   37dBHz  2sig                      GALILEO
-    SAT [ 28]    24id  30°elv  155°azm   49dBHz  2sig <                    GALILEO
-    SAT [ 29]    31id  43°elv   89°azm   51dBHz  2sig <                    GALILEO
-    SAT [ 30]    36id  23°elv  222°azm   46dBHz  2sig <                    GALILEO
-    SAT [ 31]    11id   3°elv  225°azm    0dBHz  0sig     !
-COMPASS
-    SAT [ 32]    14id  52°elv  313°azm    0dBHz  0sig <   !
-COMPASS
-    SAT [ 33]    21id  40°elv  103°azm    0dBHz  0sig     !
-COMPASS
-    SAT [ 34]    24id  29°elv  189°azm    0dBHz  0sig <   !
-COMPASS
-    SAT [ 35]    26id  63°elv  128°azm    0dBHz  0sig <   !
-COMPASS
-    SAT [ 36]    28id  10°elv  295°azm    0dBHz  0sig     !
-COMPASS

-The string used to identify the U.S. Navstar GPS constellation has been changed from "GPS" to "NAVSTAR" to discriminate it from the (incorrect) generic use of GPS to mean GNSS.
-The string used to identify the Chinese constellation has been changed from "BEIDOU" to "COMPASS" to reflect the nomenclature change by China for its second generation constellation.
-The string "DGNSS" identifies lines specific to Differential GNSS.

-INT now includes the total number of bytes sent and received - 67929 in this example - over the network.
-This allows you to keep track of your network utilization, especially important when paying for data on your LTE mobile provider.

-HPP and HPA (if present and enabled) show the high precision position and altitude available from some Ublox devices, along with their estimated accuracy.
-This may differ (slightly) from the position and altitude reported via POS and ALT due to the conversion of units done to conform to the NMEA format.
-When available, the HPP and HPA is expected to be more precise.

-BAS or ROV (if present and enabled) show information about the Ublox device operating in base station or in rover modes.
-In base (stationary) mode, it shows if the device is actively surveying or if the survey has resolved to a valid location, how many seconds and observations have been consumed during the survey, and what the mean error is.
-In rover (mobile) mode, it shows what RTCM message was last received and from whom.

-RTK (if present) show the latest RTCM message received, when operating in base mode (in which case the message was received from the device), or in rover mode (the message was received from the base in a datagram via UDP).
-The lengths of the most recent message is shown, as is the mode of the system, base or rover.
-The character sequence between the angle brackets records the last eight RTCM messages that were received, the newest one indicated by the rightmost character in the sequence, as the sequence is progressively shifted left as new messages are received.

-NGS shows the same high precision position as HPP but in the format used in the National Geodetic Survey (NGS) data sheets for coordinates of artifacts such as NGS and municipal survey markers.
-This makes it easier to compare the Hazer position against examples from the NGS database.

-ACT now adds a fourth metric: the maximum number of space vehicles (SVs) or satellites used in the solution since the application began.
-This is useful when testing different antenna locations, particularly when using the device in a fixed base survey mode.
-In the example above, the first ACT line indicates that 6 SVs in the NAVSTAR constellation are represented in this particular line, the solution includes 10 total NAVSTAR SVs (so 4 more appear in a subsequent ACT line for NAVSTAR), the solution is using 29 SVs total among all constellations, and at one time as many as 31 SVs were used in the solution.
-(The U-blox 9 receiver used for this example has a maximum of 32 RF channels, so receiving 31 SVs indicates that antenna placement is good; in this particular case I have the antenna installed in a skylight in my kitchen that is near the peak of the roof of my home.)

-While NMEA (and UBX amd RTCM too for that matter) is good about updating the application with new information, it is not so good about letting the application know when that data is no longer relevant.
-For that reason, all of the data read from the device has associated with it an expiration time in seconds.
-This can be set from the command line, in the range 0 to the default of 255.
-If the data is not updated within that duration by new sentences or messages from the GPS device, it is no longer displayed.

 # Remarks